Meet the siblings

 Charlotte, along with Ben, firmly believed that Fordhall had an atmosphere and history that could not be lost and a huge potential that was just waiting to be unlocked.

-Having fought hard to save their family home from development, Charlotte settled into her dream job managing the FCLI.
+Having fought hard to save their family home from development, Charlotte settled into her dream job managing the FCLI as their General Manager.

 This structure provides accessible land to new and young farmers entering the industry, like Ben and Charlotte.